TamerB/GemService/README.md

 * Database configuration

+Database used is MariaDB.
+So, MariaDB (or MySQL) must be installed and configured properely for Rails projects.

-Edit database username and password in config/database.yml.
+The, edit database username and password in config/database.yml.
 The execute the following commands

     $ rake db:create
     $ rake db:migrate